 Over time, ServiceMagic instituted practices to make it easier for pros to return bad leads.
 For homeowners, ServiceMagic set up better screens and filters to make sure that the homeowner got the right professional for the project.

-With the HomeAdvisor name change and IAC acquistion, major overhauls on the contractor side were instituted.
+With the HomeAdvisor name change and IAC acquisition, major overhauls on the contractor side were instituted.

 What's the cost to remodel a kitchen?
 If you go to something like Remodeling Magazine's well-known Cost Vs. Value Report, you get solid numbers from over 150,000 people.
 But who are these people?
 Real estate appraisers, sales agents, and brokers.